September 9, 1912

 “You know,” Vincent said, “my things are in the car already, and you have all of yours.
 It would be easiest just to turn right around on the ferry, and we could be on our way.”

 Robert laughed heartily.
 “You forget my age, my boy.”
-The smile faded as the men considered, then nodded.
+The smile faded as the man considered, then nodded.
 “But I did promise Clara to come as quickly as possible.
 She’s no doubt been lonely this summer.”

 The trip from Galveston to Palacios turned out to be the liveliest he’d ever had.
-For Robert, traveling was as much for pleasure as to reach her destination.
+For Robert, traveling was as much for pleasure as to reach his destination.
 There was no sharing of bread and cheese in the corner of a steerage car.
 Meals were taken at fine restaurants, serving oysters and gourmet sauces.
 Interesting landmarks were explored, and the history of the local terrain introduced him to battles, pirates, hidden treasure, and cannibalistic Indians.

 Vincent snagged the wheel somewhere between Freeport and Palacios, pushing the car to its limits and making liberal use of the horn.
 Robert shifted in the passenger seat to turn toward Andrew.
 “Your turn, Andrew.
 Every gentleman should learn to drive.”